sammyhenningsson/shaf/README.md

 end
 ```

-The method `embedded(name, &block)` is used to verify attributes and links inside embedded resources.
+The method `embedded(name, &block)` is used to verify attributes and links inside embedded resources (it can also be called without a block, then the embedded resource will simply be returned instead).
 Given a serializer `BarSerializer` that embeds `Foo` resources then a spec might look like this:
 ```sh
 require 'ostruct'